 2. Usability and User Interface:

 - WordPress: Known for its ease of use, WordPress allows beginners to set up and manage their websites without needing technical knowledge.
-The interface is straightforward, and there is a massive library of themes for front-end design.
+The interface is relatively straightforward on a simple site out of the box.
+As one adds plugins, not all of which work well together, the user experience can become confusing.
+Wordpress does benefit from a massive library of themes for your front-end design.

 3. Customizability and Extensions: